 (1) Be enrolled in medicaid in accordance with division 5160:1 of the Administrative Code at the time of HOME choice application and during the entire HOME choice enrollment period;

-(2) Currently reside in an institutional setting in Ohio and have resided in an institutional setting in Ohio for a period of not less than ninety consecutive days;
+(2) Currently reside in an institutional setting in Ohio and have resided in an institutional setting in Ohio for a period of not less than sixty consecutive days;

 (3) Be eighteen years of age or older;

 (4) Complete the ODM 10239, "HOME Choice Application" (5/2021) which includes:

 (a) Agreeing to adhere to the participant responsibilities outlined in the HOME choice application;

 (b) Agreeing to move to a community setting in Ohio within one hundred eighty days of enrolling in the program.